 There are many pre-defined exception in PL/SQL which are executed when any database rule is violated by the programs.

 For example: NO_DATA_FOUND is a pre-defined exception which is raised when a SELECT INTO statement returns no rows.

+Following is a list of some important pre-defined exceptions: